Jimdo Review (2019) - The 12 Big Things You Need to Know

 Although we didn’t end up with the site of our dreams, it was a perfectly acceptable result.

-It’s fair to say that Jimdo’s Dolphin mode is very straightforward to use and that you don’t need any experience using website builders or software knowledge to get a decent-looking website up and running with it.
+It’s fair to say that Jimdo’s AI mode is straightforward to use and that you don’t need any experience using website builders or software knowledge to get a decent-looking website up and running with it.

-However, you can’t sell products through sites built in Dolphin mode; it only allows you to make basic changes to your site; and it doesn’t seem to be possible to switch to Creator mode once you’ve built your site in Dolphin.
+However, Dolphin mode only allows you to make basic changes to your site; and it doesn’t seem to be possible to switch to Creator mode once you’ve built your site in Dolphin.

 Building a website using Jimdo’s Creator mode